ans-group/docs.ukfast.co.uk/source/network/firewalls/RA_VPN_Tab.md

 #### Users' OS

-Select the opertaing system that is in use of the end users machines.
+Select the operating system that is in use of the end users machines.
 This will affect the files that are installed on the firewall to allow access to the VPN.

 #### Options

 Allow VPN from RDP sessions (default is enabled) - selecting this will allow users who are connecting to the VPN from an RDP sessions to login successfully.

-Once you have filled in all the required elements, click "Configure" and wait for the screen to confirm the VPN has been setup.
+Once you have filled in all the required elements, click **Configure** and wait for the screen to confirm the VPN has been setup.
 Please note this can take up to 1 minute to complete.

 ## Existing AnyConnect VPN